Peter-Nhan/Peter-Nhan.github.io/_posts/2021-06-14-Webhook-Python-Flask-Dockerise.md

 {: .notice--info}
 <i class="fa fa-exclamation-triangle fa-2x" style="color:yellow"></i> <b>Tip:</b><br>
-Previous "docker run" leaves you attached to the container, to run the container detached or headless use the "-d". <br>
+Previous "docker run" leaves you attached to the container.
+To run the container detached or headless mode use the "-d" option. <br>
 Otherwise Ctrl-C will kill your container, and you will have to restart it with: <br>
 $ sudo docker restart Webhook-App